Watermain replacement and improvement

 As this roadwork may impact the driveway, boulevard, street, curbs, and sidewalks, we will:

 - Pave only the areas of the street directly disturbed,

 - Fix damaged sidewalks and curbs using asphalt,

-- Patch your driveway to cover any places we disturbed.
-As the future roadwork may affect the bottom of your driveway, when your city paves your street, the driveway will be repaired by paving a stripe over the disturbed area, resulting in minimal seams in the final driveway.
+- Patch your driveway to cover any places we disturbed, as the future roadwork may affect the bottom of your driveway.
+After the city paves your street, the driveway will be repaired by paving a stripe over the disturbed area, resulting in minimal seams in the final driveway.

-These are temporary repairs as the city’s project will complete restoration as part of their roadwork.
-The city will send you a separate notice about this additional construction.
+Peel Region’s repairs are temporary, as the city will complete restoration as part of their roadwork.
+Your city will send you a separate notice about their construction.

 It may be necessary to block your driveway for a short time when crews are digging the trench for the watermain, replacing your water service box and pipe, or completing other construction activities.
 If so, we will knock on your door to notify you.
 If a trench prevents access to your driveway, the contractor will have metal road plates available to allow access if required.
-We will make sure businesses always have access.
+Whenever possible, we will work to ensure businesses can be accessed.
 Please contact us if you have special needs related to access.

-If you have weekly waste collection from the Region of Peel, your garbage, recycling and organics containers will continue to be picked up on your regularly scheduled day.
+If you receive waste collection from Peel Region, your garbage, recycling, and organics will continue to be picked up on your regularly scheduled day.
 It is the contractor’s responsibility to move your garbage, recycling, and organics bins from the end of your driveway to a location where waste collection vehicles can pick them up.
 Empty containers will be returned to their corresponding addresses.
 Please make sure your house number is clearly marked on each bin.
 This helps us return empty bins to the correct address.